pawelngei/alxd.org/content/04en_offtopicarium.md

 Such was **Krzysztof Zieleniewski**'s *Mahan's Influence of "The Influence of Sea Power upon History" Upon Strategies Then and Now*: having read a remarkable history book he decided to show its brilliance to others, discussing its role in history and how it became obsolete (or didn't).

 An hour long talk and discussion was led by **Jan Szejko**, covering *Constructed Languages*.
 I was impressed by the amount of work he put into it (especially the topic not being his thesis or PhD that I know of), trying to give us a sample of several languages (one of which declared data types for names and numbers).
 After his talk I realized I really miss some kind of synthetic language based equally on Latin and Asian languages, as I haven't heard of any such construct.
-I will not, however, be ever able to forgive the omission of Sindarin in favor of Quenya.
+I will not, however, be ever able to forgive the omission of [Sindarin] in favor of [Quenya].
 High elves suck.

 <img src="images/04_offtopicarium/malgosia.png" style="margin-bottom: -1px;"></img>'s *A Feminist Kinkster Critique of "50 Shades of Grey", or BDSM 101* [(prezi)](http://prezi.com/vrhctcb1ekw_/a-feminist-kinkster-critique-of-fsog/) was an unquestionable hit, especially backed up by heated discussions about LGBT community and non-traditional relationships she led before and afterwards.